Bimbara28/CO326_Telegraf/README.md

 # CO326 Telegraf Configuration

-This repository contains the configuration and scripts for setting up Telegraf to collect sensor data from an HTTP endpoint and send it to InfluxDB Cloud.
-The project is designed for monitoring a building's electrical system, focusing on metrics like temperature, humidity, voltage, and current.
+This repository contains the configuration and scripts for setting up Telegraf to collect and process sensor data for a building's electrical system.
+The collected data includes **temperature**, **voltage**, **current**, **power**, and **smoke detector status**.
+The data is forwarded to InfluxDB Cloud for visualization and analysis.

 ## Features
-- Collects JSON-formatted sensor data via HTTP.
+- **Real-Time Data Collection**: Collects sensor data from an HTTP endpoint in JSON format.
+- **Customizable Configuration**: Easily configurable to accommodate additional data fields or sources.
-- Sends data to InfluxDB Cloud for storage and visualization.
+- **Integration with InfluxDB Cloud**: Automatically forwards processed data to InfluxDB for storage and visualization.
-- Includes a Python script to simulate sensor data for testing.
+- **Data Simulation**: Includes a Python script to simulate sensor data for testing and validation.

 ## Prerequisites
-- Telegraf (latest version for your operating system).
-- An InfluxDB Cloud account.
-- Python 3.x (for optional data simulation).
+- **Telegraf**: Installed and configured on your system.
+- **InfluxDB Cloud Account**: For storing and visualizing data.
-- Flask (for running the sensor data simulation server).
+- **Python 3.x**: For running the sensor data simulation script.
+- **Flask**: To serve simulated data.

 ## Repository Contents
 - `telegraf.conf`: Configuration file for Telegraf.
 - `sensor_data_server.py`: Python script to simulate sensor data.
-- `README.md`: Documentation for the repository.
+- `README.md`: Documentation for this repository.

 ## Setup Instructions